DV

 ETF Comparison

-A head-to-head comparison of Invesco QQQ Trust and Vanguard S&P 500 ETF covering yield, cost, risk, and income potential.
+A head-to-head of the Invesco QQQ Trust and Vanguard's S&P 500 ETF focused on index breadth, sector concentration, cost, and overlap — not the small yield gap.

 Side-by-side snapshot